joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-In this API, the `render` function is only used for rendering, and the data logic part of the component should be written in the `Component` function.
+In this API, the `render` function is only used for rendering JSX, and the `data logic part`(hooks) of the component should be written in the `Component` function, the `eslint-plugin-react-hooks` can effectively constrain this feature.

 ### Adapting Hot Reloading

 This API can also support [React Fast Refresh](https://github.com/facebook/react/tree/master/packages/react-refresh).
 It has a compiler plugin: [babel-plugin-jsx-sfc](https://github.com/joe-sky/jsx-sfc/tree/main/packages/babel-plugin-jsx-sfc), because it has to transform the runtime code into a format recognized by the [Babel plugin of React Fast Refresh](https://github.com/facebook/react/blob/master/packages/react-refresh/src/ReactFreshBabelPlugin.js).

+### Adapting React DevTools

+After compiling components written with `jsx-sfc`, you will see the same component tree and state structure as regular function components in `React DevTools`.
+So it can fully adapt to `React DevTools` without extra side effects(such as more component tree levels), [you can see the specific effect in this demo](https://codesandbox.io/s/jsx-sfc-demo-wwgd4).

 ### How about the performance